Becoming a Licensed Marriage Family Therapist in Illinois

 Education Requirements for Marriage and Family Therapists in Illinois

 The first step in becoming a licensed marriage and family therapist in the state of Illinois is to acquire your bachelor’s degree.
 Recommended fields of study for your undergraduate degree include psychology, sociology, counseling, or a related field.
-In order to become licensed as a family therapist in Illinois you must then obtain your master’s degree from an accredited institution.

 |MFT Educational Track||Education Requirements||Education Length||Available Programs|